 2.Keeping track of progress

-The next challenge that remote workers face is how to keep track of the projects and their many remote jobs.
+The next challenge is how to keep track of the projects and their many remote jobs.
 Many of them work with several clients, and sometimes have a hard time focusing on individual calendars and delivery points.

 Seeing the big picture